 From tree lightings and holiday markets, to outdoor ice-skating rinks and annual performances, there’s no place like the Hub for the holidays.
 Find festive cheer around every corner and great deals for Boston’s vibrant performing arts scene.
 Whether you’re a train, plane, or just a quick car ride away, Boston’s magical merriment is worth the trip.
-Heck, hop the T and come in for a few hours to catch a performance of The Nutcracker or Holiday Pops, or the scintillating lightshow Blink! at Faneuil Hall Marketplace.
+Heck, hop the T and come in for a few hours to catch a performance of The Nutcracker, Hip Hop Nutcracker or Holiday Pops, and explore Boston's holiday lights trail.
 Why not?
 Come explore the Hub this holiday season!

 The holiday season in Boston is distinguished by its unparalleled production of performing arts and artistic expression.
-Be sure to check out the Mayor’s Holiday Special for discounted tickets and dining deals.
-We mentioned The Nutcracker and boy does Boston have an eclectic lineup of performances: Maestro Keith Lockhart leads the Holiday Pops through yuletide hits all December long; A Christmas Story, The Musical brings the classic 1983 movie to the stage through December 19; and The Nutcracker featuring the classic choreography of Mikko Nissinen, an essential of the Boston holiday season, will be on stage at the Boston Opera House through December 31.
-Moscow Ballet’s Great Russian Nutcracker comes to Boston on December 4 with two performances at the Orpheum Theater; watch as Tchaikovsky’s countrymen dance to his timeless score.
-For a uniquely Boston version of this holiday favorite, check out Tony Williams’ Urban Nutcracker at Hancock Hall between December 16-31.
-Williams, the first African-American principle dancer at Boston Ballet, created Urban Nutcracker 16 years ago to infuse the performance with Boston’s diverse culture.
+Boston has an eclectic lineup of performances: Maestro Keith Lockhart leads the Holiday Pops through yuletide hits all December long; A Christmas Story, The Musical brings the classic 1983 movie to the stage through December 19; and The Nutcracker featuring the classic choreography of Mikko Nissinen, an essential of the Boston holiday season, will be on stage at the Boston Opera House through December 26.
+For a uniquely Boston version of this holiday favorite, check out Tony Williams’ Urban Nutcracker at Shubert Theatre between December 18-23.
+Williams, the first African-American principal dancer at Boston Ballet, created Urban Nutcracker 20 years ago to infuse the performance with Boston’s diverse culture.

 Celebrating cultural diversity is a hallmark of the holiday season.
-In Boston, A Christmas Celtic Sojourn with WGBH’s Brian O’Donovan has enthralled audiences for 14 years, drawing on Celtic, Pagan and Christian traditions to compose a multifarious songbook performed at the Cutler Majestic Theatre (December 17-19).
+In Boston, A Christmas Celtic Sojourn with WGBH’s Brian O’Donovan has enthralled audiences for nearly 20 years, drawing on Celtic, Pagan and Christian traditions to compose a multifarious songbook performed at the Cutler Majestic Theatre (December 17-19).
 On December 12, Kiss 108's Jingle Bell Ball at the TD Garden will have something for everyone with performances Jonas Brothers, Doja Cat, Saweetie, Black Eyed Peas, Tate McRae, Bazzi, Dixie D'Amelio and Tai Verdes.

 Families will find an array of fun and festive opportunities around Boston and also just outside the city.
-ZooLights at the Stone Zoo creates an enchanting winter wonderland, while down the road at the Concord Museum the exhibition Family Trees: A Celebration of Children’s Literature features 30 holiday trees adorned with ornaments depicting favorite characters and scenes from beloved children’s books.
-More fanciful trees are on view in Wellesley thanks to the Massachusetts Horticultural Society’s Festival of Trees and Snow Village, a magical display with model trains meandering through snowy villages and decorated evergreens.
-Take a short ride out to Carver for a wonderful New England tradition, The Christmas Festival of Lights at Edaville, and let the kids gaze in wonderment at the 17 million lights illuminating the park.
-Meanwhile, right in Boston’s backyard Sparklefest sets Harvard Square aglow with holiday lights and also includes visits from Santa, great shopping deals, and Christmas concerts.
+ZooLights at the Stone Zoo creates an enchanting winter wonderland, while down the road at the Concord Museum the exhibition Family Trees: A Celebration of Children’s Literature features 32 holiday trees adorned with ornaments depicting favorite characters and scenes from beloved children’s books.
+Take a short ride out to Foxborough for a wonderful New England tradition, Magic of Lights at Gillette Stadium, and let the kids gaze in wonderment at holiday scenes and characters in a dazzling drive-through display.

 The fun doesn’t stop on December 26.
 In fact, Boston gears up for the nation’s oldest First Night celebration with First Night/First Day happening on Boston Common and Copley Square with a procession, ice sculptures, free entertainment, and, of course, fireworks!
 So come to Boston and enjoy this annual treat.
 The lineup of holiday programs and performances is beyond impressive, it’s incomparable and it’s happening here, the Hub of the holiday universe.